xn--nding-jua/XFBAPE/README.md

 - [x] Control via Webinterface (only WiFi and only Audio yet)
 - [x] Control via ASCII-based commands via USB, WiFi and Ethernet (Audio and DMX512)
 - [x] Control via multiple X-Touch-controls via ethernet (Audio and DMX512)
-- [x] Control via X32 using MackieMCU via Card-MIDI (Audio and DMX512)
+- [x] Control via X32-surface using MackieMCU-emulation via Card-MIDI (Audio and DMX512)
 - [x] DMX512-output (adjustable DMX-timings via VHDL)
-- [x] Parametric-Equalizers
+- [x] Parametric-Equalizers (3 to 5, depending on the free space in FPGA)
 - [x] Dynamic Audio-Compression (Stereo)

+Optional / prepared features:
-- [x] Optional: control card via MQTT
+- [x] control card via MQTT when using NINA W102 in Client-Mode WiFi
-- [x] Optional: multi-channel analog Audio-Output via PDM
+- [x] multi-channel analog Audio-Output via PDM / sigma-delta-modulation
-- [x] Optional: Noise-Gates
+- [x] Noise-Gates
-- [x] Optional: Bluetooth-A2DP-Sink
+- [x] Bluetooth-A2DP-Sink (larger ESP32 is nescessary)
-- [x] Optional: 24dB/oct Linkwitz-Riley Crossover for tweeter and subwoofer
+- [x] 24dB/oct Linkwitz-Riley Crossover for tweeter and subwoofer (larger FPGA is nescessary)

 ## Current status of the project
 This project is ready for smaller events.
 Audio-processing, audio-effects and DMX512 is working as well as support for MackieMCU-control via X32 or the X-Touch-Control via Ethernet.

 However, as this project is a Hobby-project, please be aware, that this software/hardware-combination is not yet tested well.
 Everything seems to work somehow, but bugs will be here and there.

-Some known bugs:
+Some known bugs and limitations:
 - [ ] Medium: EQs crackle on adjusting the frequency -> problem is solved when using a steep low-pass-filter with a cutoff frequency <=24kHz.
 No solution for the small FPGA within the Vidor4000
+- [ ] Low: MP3 files must have the same samplerate (44,1kHz or 48kHz) as the main-console - otherwise the playback has some minor "hiss/noise".
+There is not enough space in the used FPGA to implement a samplerate-conversion yet.
 - [ ] Low: Bluetooth is not working together with other features -> optimize code in NINA/ESP32 to save more space to enable BT.
 Probably not possible with the NINA-W102 on the Vidor4000

 Usage of the components:
-- FPGA: Logic Elements 93% of 15,408 LE / 9-bit Multiplier: 61% of 112 Multipliers
+- FPGA: Logic Elements 97% of 15,408 LE / 9-bit Multiplier: 61% of 112 Multipliers
-- SAMD21: 30% of 256kB
+- SAMD21: 30% of 256kB / 58% of dynamic memory
-- NINA-W102: 76% of 2 MB
+- NINA-W102: 83% of 2 MB flash-memory

 ## Overview
 The SAMD21 is used as an USB-2-UART converter for controlling and updating the individual devices.
 The device also controls the small I2C-display and communicates over the W5500-IC with your ethernet.